Self-empowerment. This word is thrown around a lot, but we never really talk about what it means. How do we define the

-Self empowerment means having the confidence to ask for help when we need it.
-And it also means showing the courage and compassion to help others when the situation arrises.
+Self-empowerment means having the confidence to ask for help when we need it.
+And it also means showing the courage and compassion to help others when the situation arises.

 We are almost always stronger as a unit; practicing self-empowerment with open communication often leads to healthier relationships filled with integrity, honesty, and openness.

 So as you decide on your own definition of self-empowerment, keep these two traits in mind.
 They may not be the bold “go get ‘em” attitude one might first associate with self-empowerment, but they play a key role in making healthy decisions while increasing our tolerance and understanding.

-Looking for more ways to practice self empowerment?
+Looking for more ways to practice self-empowerment?
 How about 8 of them?
-Click here to get a free list of 8 strategies to practice self empowerment today!
+Click here to get a free list of 8 strategies to practice today!

 What does self-empowerment mean to you?
 How do you practice this characteristic?
 Let me know below!